technion/difficult_redirector/README.md

 Bonus Points:

 - Minify the .js file (don't obfuscate, this is all WASM boilerplate)
-- Make a beautiful index.html
+- Make a beautiful index.html with a stylish loading banner.
+This has been left for the reader to avoid any indicators

+**Development Guidelines**

+- Rust code is built with deny(unsafe_code)
+- Clippy tests
+- Allegedly panic free
+- I tried to write tests but it takes a whole headless browser to run them - not currently worth it

 **TODO**
 [x] Introduce builds and CI process
 [x] Better error handling
-[ ] Implement CPU time delays
+[x] Implement CPU time delays